moiravs/AdvanceDB/Readme.md

 1. Create topic:
    kafka-topics.sh --create --topic chat --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

-2. Porducer benchmark:
-   kafka-producer-perf-test.sh --topic chat --num-records 1000000 --record-size 100 --throughput -1 --producer-props bootstrap.servers=localhost:9092
-   Parameters:
-   --topic test-topic : the Kafka topic where the messages will be sent.
-   --num-records 1000000 : the number of messages to be sent.
-   --record-size 100 : the size of each message in bytes.
-   --throughput -1: sends messages as quickly as possible.
-   --producer-props bootstrap.servers=localhost:9092 : the properties of the producer, including the address of the Kafka server.

-3. Consumer benchmark:
-   kafka-consumer-perf-test.sh --bootstrap-server localhost:9092 --topic chat --messages 1000000 --threads 1 --timeout 10000
-   Parameters:
-   --bootstrap-server localhost:9092 : the address of the Kafka server.
-   --topic test-topic : the Kafka topic from which messages will be consumed.
-   --messages 1000000 : the number of messages to be consumed.
-   --threads 1 : the number of consuming threads.
-   --timeout 10000 : the timeout in milliseconds before stopping the test if no messages are received.

 4. Clean
    kafka-topics.sh --delete --topic test-topic --bootstrap-server localhost:9092